 - all prescription drugs, over-the-counter medications, and herbal supplements you take

-- resting or elevating the tendon, as advised by your doctor
+- resting or elevating the tendon as advised by your doctor

-- applying cold or heat
+- applying heat or ice

 - wrapping the area in a compression bandage until the swelling goes away

 - doing stretches and exercises to build strength and improve mobility in the area

 If your condition is more severe, your doctor may also recommend:

 - supports such as splints, braces, or a cane